AshtonChingovo/KeyStoreApp/README.md

 # Configuration

-No configuration is required, the app is ready to install and work on the go
+No configuration is required, the app is ready to run off your test device from Android Studio :)